jahnijana/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 # Description:

-This code fetches and displays the current weather information of a city entered by the user.
+I have done my first task of my internship on "API INTEGRATION AND DATA VISUALISATION" using python.I used the openweathermap website to fetch the temperature of a city and api url.
+The main steps I performed in this task is Fetching the data from the API,Process the API data for Visualisation and then Visualise the processed data and we obtain a visualised output.This code fetches and displays the current weather information of a city entered by the user.
 It uses the OpenWeatherMap API to retrieve the data, then processes and visualizes the information in a bar chart.

 # Steps in the Code: